 - Applications for LAS 342 Cross-cultural Experience will be completed online.

-- Watch your campus mail in September for information on how to access the online application.
+- Check campus mail in September for information on how to access the online application.

 - Applications for 2018-19 experiences will be accepted electronically 7 a.m.
 Wednesday, Oct.
 10, through 5 p.m.
 Wednesday, Oct.
 17, 2018.

 - By the end of October students will receive notification of their experience placement and forms to complete.

 - All students who have returned the forms and are current with student account payments

 will be registered for LAS 342.

 Since space is limited we cannot guarantee that every student will be placed in his/her first choice location.
-Students should select a second and third choice in which they are willing to participate.
+Students are required to select a second and third choice in which they are willing to participate.
 In the event of low enrollment, an experience may be cancelled.

 - Tuition for the three hours of LAS 342 Cross-cultural Experience will be included in the spring semester tuition block.

 - An additional program fee, which varies depending on the experience, will be charged to the student account at the time of spring semester registration.